Human Trafficking Vulnerability

 Working Papers

-“Human Trafficking Vulnerability: An Experimental Intervention Using Mass Media to Change Norms and Behaviors in Nepal” (with Margaret Boittin)
+“Human Trafficking Vulnerability: An Experimental Intervention Using Mass Media to Change Norms and Behaviors in Nepal” (with Margaret Boittin) [Available upon request]

 What are the effects of mass media campaigns on norms and behaviors related to human trafficking?
 Namely, can mass media campaigns be employed to induce shifts in knowledge, attitudes, beliefs and practices (KABP) that will reduce the incidence of modern forms of slavery and assist victims of human trafficking?
 We find that narrative-based campaigns with positive appeals that aim to empower the audience are more effective than purely fact-based campaigns or campaigns aimed to scare the audience.
 Awareness campaigns can increase the likelihood that a person will recognize and report cases of human trafficking.
 They can also increase concern for human trafficking while decreasing misperceptions about human trafficking, and increase an individual’s willingness to discuss human trafficking with family and friends, donate money to the cause, and volunteer their time to anti-trafficking efforts.
 However, while exposure to awareness campaigns about the risks of human trafficking can effectively increase people’s sense that it is an important national problem, it does not alter perceptions about its local importance.
 If human trafficking is viewed as someone else’s problem, people may be less vigilant about mitigating their own human trafficking risks.
 This find speaks to the importance of creating content that is deeply contextualized and relatable to an individual so they see themselves reflected in the messaging.
 Moreover, without any follow-up campaigns, these effects nearly completely diminished over time.
 Results are currently published in a USAID working paper series, and we are currently writing a version of the report for an academic audience.